amirahnasihah/jp-test/README.md

 npm run build
 ```

-- will create ./next folder
+- will generate a `.next/` folder containing the optimized production build.

 2. Start the Production Server